-You’ve complete high school (and hopefully your high school bucket list too!), and now you’re ready to start adulting.
+You’ve completed high school (and hopefully your high school bucket list too!), and now you’re ready to start adulting.
 With your newfound freedom and grownup responsibilities, you have to find a way to effectively maximize your college time.
 But, for you to have the best experience while here, you definitely need to have a college bucket list.
 There are hundreds of fun activities and things to do in college, and having a well-defined list will help to ensure that you accomplish most, if not all, of them.

 Below is a collection of great ideas to get you started.